cari-holmes/flask_intro/README.md

+# Learning Flask

-This flask respository is a project to learn flask.
+This respository is a project to learn flask.